apache/stanbol/commons/solr/README.md

 #### Creating ManagedServerInstances

 The ManagedSolrServer uses the ManagedServiceFactory pattern.
-This means that instances are created by parsing configurations to the OSGI ConfigurationAdmin service.
+This means that instances are created by parsing configurations to the OSGi ConfigurationAdmin service.
 Practically this means that:

 * users can create instances by using the Configuration tab of the Apache Felix Web Console
 * programmers can directly use the ConfigurationAdmin service to create/update and delete configurations
-* Configurations can also parsed via the Apache Sling [OSGI installer](http://sling.apache.org/site/osgi-installer.html) framework.
+* Configurations can also parsed via the Apache Sling [OSGi installer](http://sling.apache.org/site/osgi-installer.html) framework.
 Meaning configurations can be includes within the Stanbol launchers, Bundles or copied to a directory configured for the [File Provider](http://svn.apache.org/repos/asf/sling/trunk/installer/providers/file/)

 Configurations need to include the following properties (see also section "Metadata for CoreContainer" for details about such properties).
 Although the properties are the same as for the ReferencedSolrServer their semantics differs in some aspects.

 * **org.apache.solr.core.CoreContainer.name**: The name for the Solr Server
 * **org.apache.solr.core.CoreContainer.dir**: Optionally an directory to store the data.
 If not specified the data will be stored in an directory with the configured server-name at the default location (currently "${sling.home}/indexes/" or "indexes/" if the environment variable 'sling.home' is not present).
 Users that want to create multiple ManagedSolrServer with the same name need to specify the directory or servers will override each others data.
-* **service.ranking**: The OSGI service ranking used to register the CoreContainer and its SolrCores.
+* **service.ranking**: The OSGi service ranking used to register the CoreContainer and its SolrCores.
 If not specified '0' will be used as default.
 The value MUST BE an integer number.
 In scenarios where a single ManagedSolrServer is expected it is highly recommended to specify `Integer.MAX_VALUE` (2147483647) as service ranking.
 This will ensure that this server can not be overridden by others.
 * **org.apache.solr.core.CoreContainer.publishREST**: Boolean switch that allows to enable/disable the publishing of the Solr RESTful API on "http://{host}:{port}/solr/{server-name}".
 Requires the "SolrServerPublishingComponent" to be active.

 **NOTE:** Keep in mind that of the RESTful API of the SolrServer is published users might use the Admin Request handler to manipulate the SolrConfiguration.
 In such cases the metadata provided by the ServiceReferences for the CoreContainer and SolrCores might get out of sync with the actual configuration of the Server.